A new VPN offering a decent network, nice apps and excellent speeds. But a lack of transparency in key areas leaves room for work.

 We tested their UK ‘Streaming’ server with BBC iPlayer, ITV Hub, Channel 4 and UK Netflix and all worked without a hitch.

-Equally, when using their US ‘Streaming’ server, we were able to access US Netflix.
+Equally, when using their US ‘Streaming’ server, we were able to unblock Netflix US.

 VPNCity currently offers mobile apps for Apple iOS and Android devices.
-We tested out their iOS app on an iPhone XR and were pretty impressed despite a few issues logging in at times.
+We tested out their iOS app on an iPhone XR and their Android app and were pretty impressed despite a few issues logging in at times.

 Once you have downloaded the app and logged in, everything is very pleasing on the eye and easy to use.
 You can connect to the fastest available server with a single click and navigating the server list to choose your preferred one is also straightforward.